Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 Since September 2012, schools have been required to publish online information about their pupil premium allocation and how they plan to spend it.
 The Ofsted Subsidiary Guidance 2014 also states that schools must publish a statement of how they spent the money for the previous year and its impact on the attainment of pupils eligible for support through the pupil premium.
 The total allocation for 2017-18 academic year is £72600.
 The next review of the Pupil Premium strategy will be September 2018.

-‘During an Ofsted, when evaluating the effectiveness of leaders, managers and governors, inspectors should gather evidence about the use of the pupil premium in relation to the following key issues:
+‘During an Ofsted visit, when evaluating the effectiveness of leaders, managers and governors, inspectors should gather evidence about the use of the pupil premium in relation to the following key issues: